woolfg/docker-container-autoupdater/README.md

 ## Architecture

-This project uses a **two-container architecture** that separates responsibilities for enhanced security:
+This project uses a **two-container architecture** that separates responsibilities for enhanced security.
+If you do not need webhooks, you can also run the updater service as a standalone container and update images periodically.

 ```
 ┌─────────────────────────────────────────────────────────────┐